The W-2 or Wage Income Forms

 When you prepare and eFile your taxes on eFile.com

 you can add many different W-2s on the W-2 page; simply click Add W-2

 .
-As each Employer you worked for during a given Tax Year is required to send you a W-2, you might have multiple W-2s to report on your Tax Return.
-Furthermore, you might get two or more W-2s from the same employer if you need to report income in multiple State or Localities.
-You can enter enter, report multiple W-2s on eFile.com as you prepare your taxes.
+As each employer you worked for during a given tax year is required to send you a W-2, you might have multiple W-2s to report on your tax return.
+Furthermore, you might get two or more W-2s from the same employer if you need to report income in multiple stats or localities.
+You can enter and report multiple W-2s on eFile.com as you prepare your taxes.

 Substitute Form W-2 with a 4852

 Alternatively, if you don't get the W-2 for the current tax year prior to the tax return filing deadline of April 18, select IRS Form 4852